shadowings-zy/shadowings-zy/README.md

 I am a full stack developer.

-Major in front-end, and use Node.js to develop back-end service.
+Major in front-end develop and back-end develop (using Node.js).

 - Read more about [me](http://www.shadowingszy.top)
 - My blog is [here](https://blog.csdn.net/u011748319)